edpichler/GenerateHTMLTable/README.md

 #Generate HTML Tables
-Generate a beautiful HTML tables to show any data.
+Generate a beautiful HTML tables to show any data, like this:

 ![HTML Table generated](example/countries_html.png)